the-turing-way/the-turing-way/book/website/collaboration/new-community/virtual-onboarding.md

 * Use a Youtube channel to store induction & training for people to watch in their own time
 * Consider running training & induction sessions every 2-3 months as new people join
 * Consider a Slack channel for new joiners - for questions and discussion
-* Consider providing Office Hours to support new joiners using new tools e.g. github
+* Consider providing Office Hours to support new joiners using new tools - for example github
 * Get feedback on your training
-* Try and make your training session as interactive as possible with exercises (e.g. it was really good to do a Binder exercise yesterday)
+* Try and make your training session as interactive as possible with exercises

 #### Resources

-* Link to the group website, twitter etc
+* Link to the group website/twitter
 * Links to other resource - institution wellbeing services.

 #### Glossary